melinamarkkanen/AMRIWA/README.md

 snakemake --use-conda -j 32
 ```

 Probably easiest to run as a batch job in Puhti.
+Add "--latency-wait" if needed.
 Example batch file:
 ```
 #!/bin/bash